Wednesday, April 15, 2020 – 4:15pm

 Read the full news release here: https://news.gov.bc.ca/releases/2020AG0031-000694

-Commercial truck drivers play an important role in maintaining the supply chain by delivering essential goods during the COVID-19 pandemic.
+Support for Commercial Truck Drivers in BCCommercial truck drivers play an important role in maintaining the supply chain by delivering essential goods during the COVID-19 pandemic.
 In order to improve travel for commercial truck drivers, the BC Government is funding the installation of portable toilets at several commercial vehicle pull-outs, inspection stations and chain-up locations throughout the province.
 The drivers ensure people around the province continue to have access to the items they need, including food and medicine.
 This is why it is crucial that commercial truck drivers have safe and clean facilities.

 Read the full news release here: https://news.gov.bc.ca/releases/2020TRAN0056-000690